h-bails/tubular-retro/TESTING.md

 ## Code quality

-- HTML was passed through the W3 validator - see the results [here](https://validator.w3.org/nu/?doc=https%3A%2F%2Ftubularretro-71f0ca94931e.herokuapp.com%2F).
+- HTML was passed through the W3 validator with no errors - see the results [here](https://validator.w3.org/nu/?doc=https%3A%2F%2Ftubularretro-71f0ca94931e.herokuapp.com%2F).
-- CSS was passed through the W3C validator - see the results [here](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ftubularretro-71f0ca94931e.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
+- CSS was passed through the W3C validator with no errors - see the results [here](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ftubularretro-71f0ca94931e.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
 - Python code was passed through the Code Institute linter with no errors - see the results [here](media/readme/python-linter-screenshots).
 - Javascript code was passed through JSHint with no errors - see the results [here](media/readme/jshint-screenshots).